Executive Compass specialises in the completion of high-quality, winning grounds maintenance tenders.

 - Hyde Group

-Due to the nature of many of the organisations requiring grounds maintenance, planning is essential to successfully delivering the service across what will typically be a large service area.
+Due to the nature of many of the organisations requiring grounds maintenance services, planning is essential to successfully delivering the service across what will typically be a large service area.
 Regularly scheduled visits must be upheld to maintain a well-presented area for residents or the public to enjoy.
 This must be organised in advance, and when necessary agreed with residents.
 Reactive unplanned services such as snow clearing and gritting will also be required by many contracts, and resources must be in place to deal with these demands.
+This is a key area in the invitation to tender document, and an authority will want to know your exact planning schedules.

 Interacting with the public or residents

 Face-to-face interaction with the public will be a part of most grounds maintenance operatives’ daily work.
 To maintain good relationships operatives must always be respectful and professional and represent their employer well.
-To remove any element of uncertainty, operatives must always be identifiable in liveried workwear and photographic identification.
+To remove any element of uncertainty, operatives must always be identifiable in liveried workwear and photographic identification across the full contract term.

 Health and safety

 The safety of grounds maintenance operatives and the public must always be a key concern.
 Equipment should only be operated by trained and competent operatives, and proper PPE must be worn when appropriate.
 When operating machinery or carrying out tasks that could cause injury, access to the area must be limited to ensure safety.
-Supportive certifications would include SSIP scheme accreditations (such as CHAS), or other recognised certificates like OHSAS18001 (and the newly published ISO45001).
+Supportive certifications would include SSIP scheme accreditations (such as CHAS), or other recognised certificates like OHSAS18001 (and the newly published ISO45001) and may be requirements for your grounds maintenance invitation to tender.

 Advice from professional bid writers

 Executive Compass provide expert consultancy, and honest guidance and advice when it comes to any stage in the bidding process.
-Our writers are experienced in this sector and have completed hundreds of grounds maintenance bids over the years.
+Our writers are experienced in this sector and have completed hundreds of grounds maintenance bids for sole provider contracts, dynamic purchasing systems and framework agreements over the years.
 We are confident that we will provide quality responses that maximise your chances of winning.
-Get in touch to learn more.
+Get in touch to learn more and discuss your tender opportunity with our professional bid writers.